Subhadip11290157/Renamer/README.md

 # Renamer
-autoname file naming for any file of any extension
+automated file naming system for any file of any extension to a desired extension